 As shown in the attached chart, although almost all states have eliminated pure contributory negligence, the majority of states have chosen a modified comparative negligence system over one based on pure comparative negligence.
-Thus, Florida would be joining the majority of states in moving from pure comparative negligence to modified comparative negligence.
+Thus, Florida would be joining the majority of states in moving from pure comparative negligence to modified comparative negligence in most negligence actions.